MinaProtocol/mina/src/lib/mina_networking/README.md

 - `protocol_state` == the proven contents of a block (contains `consensus_state`)
 - `block` == an entire block (contains `protocol_state` and the staged ledger diff for that block)
 - `staged_ledger` == the data structure which represents the intermediate (unsnarked) ledger state of the network (large)
-- `pending_coinbase` == a auxilliary hash which identifies some state related to the staged ledger
+- `pending_coinbase` == an auxillary hash which identifies some state related to the staged ledger
 - `sync_ledger_query` == queries for performing sync ledger protocol (requests for hashes or batches of subtrees of a merkle tree)
 - `sync_ledger_response` == responses for handling sync ledger protocol (responses of hashes or batches of subtrees of a merkle tree)
 - `transaction_pool_diff` == a bundle of multiple transactions to be included into the blockchain